Skip to content

 Goat Creek Trail

-I also biked the rougher, rockier Goat Creek Trail from the hills above Canmore all the way down to Banff, then back on the much simpler Legacy Trail.
+You can also tackle the rougher, rockier Goat Creek Trail from the hills above Canmore all the way down to Banff, then back on the much simpler Legacy Trail.
 Fun, scenic, and informative in that I learned no matter how much we hike, 45 km on bike is more than enough to completely rubberize my legs and turn me into one big, waddling ache the next day.

 This dirt road goes out the back of Canmore past Grassi Lakes.
 The Smith Dorrien Trail starts winding up to a pass between the Lawrence Grass and Rundle mountains and there are great views back over Canmore along the way.
 This part of the road is particularly narrow and you might get stuck behind someone who is not used to driving on gravel roads but after the pass the road gets wider.
 Although you will encounter rough washboarding occasionally along the entire road.